About Mico

 The Mico Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Medina County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Mico, Texas residents are available through the local police department and authorized providers in Medina County.
+Fingerprinting services for Mico, Texas residents are available through local police (where present) and authorized providers in Medina County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Medina County Sheriff's Office for scheduling and fees.

 To register to vote in Mico, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Medina County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Mico, contact the Medina County Clerk's office for schedules and ballot information.

-Property records for Mico, Texas are maintained by the Medina Tax Assessor-Collector's Office and the Medina County County Clerk.
+Property records for Mico, Texas are maintained by the Medina Tax Assessor-Collector's Office and the Medina County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Medina County, including parcels in Mico.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Medina County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Medina County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Medina County offices at the county courthouse.
-The Medina County Treasurer handles property tax payments and tax sale information.
+The Medina County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Mico, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Medina County Clerk's office issues marriage licenses and maintains marriage records for Medina County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.